jveens/Talk_10-December-2015/README.md

-# Talk_10-December-2015
+# Meetup Talk: 10-December-2015
-Source code and presentation for the talk Introduction to three.js
+Source code and presentation for the talk "Introduction to three.js"